Smoothieware/Smoothieware/upgrade-notes.md

 **NOTE** G2/G3 currently do not handle ABC axis correctly, basically it will draw the arc then ABC will move afterwards, which is totally incorrect.

-This may not be a complete solution, the planner treats  X Y Z as primary axis, A B C are not treated as primary axis, there is no junction deviation applied to them for instance, and if they move a significant number of steps more than X Y Z there may be speed issues.
+This may not be a complete solution, by default (see PAXIS above) the planner treats  X Y Z as primary axis, A B C are not treated as primary axis, there is no junction deviation applied to them for instance, and if they move a significant number of steps more than X Y Z there may be speed issues.

 Note that M907 for setting currents is deprecating the use of E it is now channels XYZABCD matching the associated axis.
 Use of E will still do what it used to do for backward compatibility but will print out a warning.
 Saving the M907 with M500 will write it in the new format.